Is string field theory background independent?: String field theory

 \subsection{BV quantization and $L_\infty$ algebras}

-The construction of the SFT action might well have seemed rather \textit{ad hoc} until this point.
-There were many free choices in the procedure, including the precise choice of vertices and the choice of section over the bundle.
-There is a much more abstract perspective on the action which makes it clear that these choices are irrelevant, and one can explicitly prove that the various SFTs one obtains from these constructions are equivalent.
+As we have seen, the string field theory action has a gauge symmetry given by (\ref{eqn: closed bosonic gauge invariance}) in the bosonic case and (\ref{eqn: closed superstring gauge invariance}) in the supersymmetric case.
+To compute physical observables and ensure consistency, one must identify the gauge--invariant operators and verify that the quantum theory is anomaly free.
+The BV formalism is a powerful quantization scheme which allows one to do both of these things.
+We provide here a brief sketch of the essential points.\footnote{See e.g.\ \citet{BV} for more details.}

-When we decomposed the moduli spaces of Riemann surfaces into various vertices, we needed to ensure that these vertices perfectly covered the moduli spaces without any gaps or overlaps.
+When we decomposed the moduli spaces of Riemann surfaces into various vertices, we needed to ensure that these vertices perfectly covered the moduli spaces without any gaps or overlaps so that we did not double count any contributions to the scattering amplitudes.
 This consistency condition can be expressed as a \textit{geometric BV master equation}:

 To explain the notation, recall that $\mathcal{V}_{g,n}$ is a section over a subspace of $\mathcal{M}_{g,n}$. $\partial \mathcal{V}_{g,n}$ is defined as the boundary of the projection of this subspace down to $\mathcal{M}_{g,n}$, i.e. the boundary of $\pi(\mathcal{V}_{g,n})$.
 The operations $\Delta \mathcal{V}$ and $\{\mathcal{V}_1, \mathcal{V}_2\}$ are defined as the spaces formed by performing the operations $\Delta\Sigma$ and $\{\Sigma_1, \Sigma_2\}$ for all $\Sigma \in \pi(\mathcal{V})$ and $\Sigma_1\in \pi(\mathcal{V}_1), \Sigma_2\in \pi(\mathcal{V}_2)$ respectively.
 In other words, similarly to above, we glue all Riemann surfaces in the vertices of appropriate $g,n$ using the operations $\Delta A$ and $\{A ,B\}$.
 Addition means union, and the negative indicates that the orientations are opposite.